pd76/site/src/content/blog/test.md

 ### The Search for Extraterrestrial Life

-One of the most exciting aspects of space exploration is the potential to discover life beyond Earth.
+One of the most exciting aspects[^2] of space exploration is the potential to discover life beyond Earth.
 This search is guided by the Drake Equation:
 ```python
 $$N = R_* \cdot f_p \cdot n_e \cdot f_l \cdot f_i \cdot f_c \cdot L$$